denisgerad/llm-agent-architecture-lab/README.md

 - If you don't set an API key, pages that rely on the Anthropic API will receive upstream errors — but `part2-developer-discipline.html` runs without a key.

-## 📋 1️⃣ Mock Demo (Deterministic Mode)

-**Location:** `/mock-demo`

-### Purpose

-A fully offline, self-contained pipeline:
-- No API keys
-- No AI server
-- No network required
-- Fully deterministic outputs
-- Ideal for presentations and screenshots

-### Why It Exists

-- Instant and predictable
-- Shows the architecture clearly
-- Demonstrates stage hand-offs
-- Makes pipeline reasoning inspectable
-- Avoids probabilistic variability

-> This is your controlled lab environment.

----